CW: religion, suicide

 If all are alike unto God, I cannot tolerate an institution that promotes power imbalances based on the way we were created.
 I can’t tolerate the constant glorification of love and marriage for some, while others are essentially told “Sorry, we won’t allow you the same things we have.
 But if you’re good enough, God will fix you when you’re dead.”

-To be clear, the church forbids suicide.
+To be clear, the church forbids suicide doctrinally.
 But the “just wait til you die” message leads to many really wishing something would happen, some accident or illness, so they won’t have to keep enduring in pain and loneliness for the rest of their lives.
+Others give up on themselves and church doctrine at the same time.

 People said I should just compartmentalize the stuff that bothers me; keep it on a shelf where I can ignore it.
 And for years, I did, hoping I could gently push back in hopes that people’s hearts and minds would change.
 I’d convinced myself it was more an issue with how flawed individuals treated individuals, not the essence of the church itself.